Eileen Collins: STS-93

 Because the AXAF weighed 30,852 lb and the IUS weighed 12,930 lb, this was the heaviest payload ever launched by the Space Shuttle.
 To save weight, the crew was reduced to five members, and consumables to those needed for a five-day mission.
 This made it the shortest scheduled mission since 1990.
 Two of the five pairs of tanks holding hydrogen and oxygen for the fuel cells were removed, as was the robotic arm, so any problems had to be resolved in the payload bay, as the Chandra could not be retrieved.
-The large mass affected Columbia's center of gravity, rendering a landing after an emergency abort extremely hazardous.
+The large mass shifted Columbia's center of gravity, rendering a landing after an emergency abort extremely hazardous.

-The launch day of 20 July 1999, coincided with the thirtieth anniversary of the Apollo 11 Moon landing mission, so former astronauts Neil Armstrong, Buzz Aldrin and Michael Collins were at KSC to watch the launch.
+The launch day of 20 July 1999, coincided with the thirtieth anniversary of the Apollo 11 Moon landing mission, so former astronauts Neil Armstrong, Buzz Aldrin, and Michael Collins were at KSC to watch the launch.
 Observers also included Hillary Clinton and the United States women's national soccer team, who had recently won the 1999 FIFA Women's World Cup.
 The launch countdown proceeded smoothly until Columbia's hazardous gas detection system highlighted an unacceptably high hydrogen concentration in the aft engine compartment, and the countdown was halted less than half a second before the Space Shuttle main engines (SSMEs) were to have started.
 Had they been started, they would have had to be replaced, which would have taken a month, pushing it into the scheduled maintenance window.